Update: ‘Lucid Air Specifications,’ ’Production,’ and ‘Price & Release Date’ sections updated.

 AC: 19.2 kW

 The Dream Edition Range is EPA certified for 520 miles (837 km) on a single charge while driving on 19-inch wheels.
 The Dream Edition Performance has a range of 471 miles, while the GT has a range of 516 miles on 19-inch wheels.
-The 21-inch wheels reduce the range of Dream Edition vehicles by approximately 20 km, while the GT 21-inch wheels reduce the capacity by 47 km.
 The Dream Edition cars get a 118 kWh battery and the GT has a 112 kWh battery.

-Lucid claims that the Air is the fastest charging EV globally.
-The EV supports 300 kW peak charging speeds.
+The Lucid Air EV supports 300 kW peak charging speeds.
 This adds 300 miles in just 20 minutes.
 InsideEVs tried to make sense of the claims with an experiment; the Air added 208 miles in 12 minutes of DC fast charging and 312 miles in 22 minutes.
 The impressive charging speeds are enabled by a 900-volt battery architecture, which more than doubles the charging speeds compared to 400-volt batteries.
-For home charging, Lucid offers an 19.2 kW AC wallbox.
+For home charging, Lucid offers a 19.2 kW AC wallbox.

 Lucid Air also conducted a real-world range test with the automotive publication Motor Trend.
 Two Dream Edition Range EVs were driven from Los Angles to San Francisco and then rerouted to Lucid Air’s headquarters in the Bay area.
 The cars traveled 445 miles.
 Upon reaching the destination, 30 miles range was left on one of the cars and 72 miles on the other.
 Different driving styles may have caused different energy depletion from the battery.
 According to the brand, the Lucid Air GT has an industry-best efficiency of 4.5 miles per kWh.